 However, that’s not the only group you should be thinking about.
 Now that you’re a copywriter, you’re also interested in getting freelance clients, in addition to jobs.
 Many potential clients go on LinkedIn and simply do a search for “copywriter.”
 You want your profile to come back in that list of search results and you also want it to convince them to get in touch.
-So, let’s dig into how to do that, shall we?

 Also, you want to get people over to your portfolio site, so put your portfolio URL in there, too.
 It’s an open field, so you can do with it what you will.

 If people can’t see your portfolio, there’s a significantly lower chance of them contacting you for work.
 You could delineate it with a comma such as, “Copywriter, www.YourSiteURL.com.”
 Or you may opt for some other design method like a vertical line: |.
 But putting it in your title puts your URL front and center—exactly where you need it to be.

 2. Add Your USP to Your Background Summary

 So, you know how you write copy for a client to sell their product or service?
 Well, this background section (summary and experience) is really about using your copy to sell yourself.
 Your copy in the summary needs to convey your USP—what differentiates you from the copywriting competition?